Kelso (Qld)

 Kelso faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 12.1%, significantly lower than the Australian average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 12.1%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 8.7%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
-Trade and technical skills are prevalent, with 43.9% of residents aged 15 and above holding vocational credentials - advanced diplomas (9.9%) and certificates (34.0%).
+Vocational credentials are prevalent, with 43.9% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (34.0%).
+Educational participation is high, with 34.4% of residents currently enrolled in formal education, comprising 14.1% in primary, 10.4% in secondary, and 3.5% in tertiary education.

-Educational participation is high, with 34.4% of residents currently enrolled in formal education.
+Educational participation is notably high, with 34.4% of residents currently enrolled in formal education.
 This includes 14.1% in primary education, 10.4% in secondary education, and 3.5% pursuing tertiary education.

 Frequently Asked Questions - Education